sameerdewan/Flight-Insurance/README.md

 # Flight Surety dApp
-This project is for the Udacity Blockchain Program, building an insurance dapp on the ethereum blockchain.
+This project is for building an insurance dapp on the ethereum blockchain.

 ## Project Specifications
 Truffle v5.1.26 (core: 5.1.26)